Miguu ya Kibunge na Kasoro Nyingine za Miguu

 Kupinda ndani kwa nusu ya mguu

 In metatarsus varus, the bottom surface of the foot is turned inward, so that the arch is raised.
-This defect usually results from positioning in the womb, does not usually resolve after birth, and may require a corrective cast.
+This defect usually results from positioning in the womb, does not usually resolve after birth, and may require a corrective cast to move the foot into the proper position.

 Metatarsus Varus